springinpractice/sip-blog/source/_posts/2013-10-07-handling-json-error-object-responses-with-springs-resttemplate.markdown

 comments: true
 categories: [ "Chapter 13 - Integration", "Quick Tips" ]
 ---
 Some web services return JSON error objects when there's a problem.
-[GitHub's API](http://developer.github.com/v3/#client-errors) is a good case in point, but the approach is not uncommon.
+[GitHub's API](http://developer.github.com/v3/#client-errors) is a good case in point, and [HipChat's API](https://www.hipchat.com/docs/api) does the same thing.
+The approach is pretty common.
 Error objects give the API a way to communicate details beyond what the HTTP status codes indicate.

 A challenge when using Spring's [RestTemplate](http://docs.spring.io/spring/docs/3.2.x/javadoc-api/org/springframework/web/client/RestTemplate.html) is that there's not an obvious way to handle these.
 Normally when we use the `RestTemplate`, we indicate a specific type of response payload we expect to see, and so if an error object comes back instead, then it's not clear what to do.